Blog

 ai-agentstool-useverificationsdk

-Approve, verify, or block tool calls, API writes, and file operations with a single verifyAction() — patterns for LangChain, MCP, and custom agents.
+Approve, verify, or block tool calls, API writes, and file ops with verifyAction().
+Patterns for LangChain, MCP, and custom agents.

 May 19, 20267 min read